Chapter 1: Initial Set Up

 $ pipenv shell

-If successful you’ll see parentheses on your command line with the environment activated.
+If you are on a Mac you should now see parentheses on your command line with the environment activated.
 It will take the format of the directory name and random characters.
-On my computer, I see the below but you will see something slightly different.
+On my computer, I see the below but you will see something slightly different: it will start with